reecetec/mlb_simulator/README.md

     - more balls will be thrown if count is 0-2 for ex, but not currently a factor
  - add logic to track simulation box scores / player statistics
     - as of now just the game score
- - optimize simulations to increase speed (cprofile)
+ - current bottlenecks:
+    - fitting hit outcome
- -
+    - predict_proba

 ## Getting Started